Since Trump came to power, cowardice has become contagious

 Like the fabulously wealthy law firms, Harvard has immense riches should it choose to resist.
 If not Harvard, who?

 The pattern of attacks by Trump and his cronies is hardly accidental.
-A law-based democracy is based on the reality created by science, the academy, journalism, law and the government itself.
-So, if you want to manipulate your own version of the truth, then of course you target the “fake” media, the lawyers, the judges and science itself (hello RFK!).
+A law-based democracy is based on the reality created by science, the academy, journalism, law, and the government itself.
+So, if you want to manipulate your own version of the truth, then of course you target the “fake” media, the lawyers, the judges, and science (hello RFK!).
 And you get your mates to dismantle the government.

-Over 200 years, America built up a system of institutions and norms that, together, helped form what the social historian Jonathan Rauch has called the Constitution of Knowledge.
+Over 200 years, America has built up a system of institutions and norms that, together, helped form what the social historian Jonathan Rauch has called the constitution of knowledge.

 But that would require powerful and wealthy people to show a bit of backbone.
 Cowardice is contagious.
 Welcome to the Great Grovel.